Mario Götze: Early international career

 After ascending through several youth teams, Götze was called up for his first senior match for Germany against Sweden, on 17 November 2010.
 He made his debut that day, coming on in the 78th minute in a goalless draw, substituting for his Dortmund teammate Kevin Großkreutz and becoming the youngest German international since Uwe Seeler.
 Götze and André Schürrle, who came on simultaneously, are the first two German players to be born in reunified Germany.
 He made his second appearance for the national team in a friendly match against Italy on 9 February 2011.

-Götze's first goal for Germany was against Brazil on 10 August 2011; at 19 years and 68 days, he became the joint-youngest goalscorer for the German national team in the post-war era along with Klaus Stürmer, who scored on debut against France on 16 October 1954.
+Götze's first goal for Germany was against Brazil on 10 August 2011; at 19 years and 68 days, he became the joint-youngest goalscorer for the Germany national team in the post-war era along with Klaus Stürmer, who scored on debut against France on 16 October 1954.
 He was included in the 23-man squad for UEFA Euro 2012 on 28 May 2012.
 Götze made his tournament debut in a 4–2 victory after coming on as a substitute in the 80th minute against Greece.